aws-samples/cilium-service-mesh-on-eks/README.md

 echo "http://$CILIUM_INGRESS_URL"
 ```

-Either use `curl` or a browser to navigate to the URL.
+Access the application URL either using `curl` or a browser.
+You should see the following web page.

-Sample Application Screenshot
+Sample output

-### Step X - Create deployment specific services
+### Step 7 - Create deployment specific services

+To test traffic management capabilities of Cilium we will create two additional services.

 ```bash
 cat <<EOF | kubectl apply -f -